willemw12/xmltv2rss-rs/README.md

 xmltv2rss
 =========

-Generate an RSS feed from an XMLTV TV listing.
+Generate an RSS or Atom feed from an XMLTV TV listing.

 Installation